vinayhosamane/CreditScoreAnalyser/README.md

 ### Improvements

 * UI can be developed with size class in considerations. i.e supoprting auto layout in multiple device formats.
 This needs some sort of UI layout design from UX team.
-* Circle UI can be more customised.
-In the cureent code, I have added mask UI to show start and end labels to the circle.
-This can be improved by spending some time in understand CATextLayer.
 * All these custom views can be moved to a share location such as frameworks or library for easy integrations for other developers.
 * XCUITest cases can be implmented to make sure there are no regressions on UI requirements in future.